Featured Testimonial About Creighton University

 This is a truly transformational moment in our history.
 It will serve as a symbol of the connections we are making at Creighton — between our spaces, between our disciplines, between ourselves and the people we care for.

-Look at renderings for the CL Werner Center for Health Sciences Education — the cutting-edge facility and new home to the School of Medicine coming to Creighton in 2023 — and you’ll notice a few things.
+Look at renderings for the CL and Rachel Werner Center for Health Sciences Education — the cutting-edge facility and new home to the School of Medicine coming to Creighton in 2023 — and you’ll notice a few things.

 That it’s modern — a $75 million building that blends with campus architecture yet pushes it in exciting new directions.